-- Provide support to homeless individuals and families, and other underserved populations, by allocating funds to non-profit agencies that provide support to those populations, including the use of the local Affordable Housing Grant, which is currently being utilized, to assist underserved populations. - Promote cooperation between agencies by participating in and providing leadership and technical assistance to the different coordinating bodies in the County, including but not limited to, the Continuum of Care, the Affordable Housing Advisory Committee, the Health and Human Services Advisory Council, and the Housing Finance Authority. - Search and apply for new funding from Federal and/or State sources to not only implement new programs but to also strengthen existing programs and/or perform research to better identify the community needs of local underserved populations.
+- Provide support to homeless individuals and families, and other underserved populations, by allocating funds to non-profit agencies that provide support to those populations, including the use of the local Affordable Housing Grant, which is currently being utilized, to assist underserved populations. - Promote cooperation between agencies by participating in and providing leadership and technical assistance to the different coordinating bodies in the County, including but not limited

+- to, the Continuum of Care, the Affordable Housing Advisory Committee, the Health and Human Services Advisory Council, and the Housing Finance Authority. - Search and apply for new funding from Federal and/or State sources to not only implement new programs but to also strengthen existing programs and/or perform research to better identify the community needs of local underserved populations.
 See the final bullet point associated with this section as an example of a recent funding award. - Addressing infrastructure deficiencies in low to moderate income areas through CDBG and CDBG-DR funding. - Utilizing State funds to perform home rehabilitation work in concentrated areas of individuals with underserved needs, such as Lincolnville, Flagler Estates, Elkton, Hastings, and other areas throughout the County.
 These funds are often leveraged with grant funding associated with the State's Weatherization grant that has been awarded to a local non-profit. - Providing Homeownership and Financial counseling to the residents of St. Johns County.
-Last year this service helped 298 households during 14 classes, which yielded in 9 participants purchasing a home.
-Although the remaining participants are not currently credit and mortgage ready, success is being measured by the financial literacy teaching the importance of budget, financial planning, and the critical role credit plays in this process of caring for the housing needs of each family.
+Last year this service helped 204households during 14 classes, which yielded in 24 participants purchasing a home.
+Although the remaining participants are not currently credit and mortgage ready, success is being measured by the financial literacy teaching the importance of budget, financial planning, and the critical role credit plays in this process of caring for the housing needs of each family. - Housing and Community Development joined the local Emergency Food and Shelter Program, EFSP to provide funding for temporary housing solutions for Rehab clients while a residence might not be livable during phases of the repair/rehab processes, effective October 2024.